-However, higher volatility is not a new phenomenon.
-In fact, the volatility of the S&P 500® Index (as measured by index movements of +/–2% on a given trading day) has risen dramatically over the past decade compared with historical averages.
-From 1973 to 1982, the S&P 500 experienced fewer than 100 trading days of a 2% move in either direction.1 That number doubled to more than 200 between 2003 and 2012.
-Clearly, stock market volatility appears to have increased over the past several years (see the chart below).
+Volatility of the S&P 500® Index (as measured by index movements of +/–2% on a given trading day) has risen dramatically over the past decade compared with historical averages.
+From 1973 to 1982, the S&P 500 experienced fewer than 100 trading days of a 2% move in either direction.1

 If you are looking for potential ways to manage or take advantage of market volatility, there are a number of strategies that may help protect your portfolio.
 In addition to diversification, one investment choice that might be worth considering is a minimum-volatility fund.